AFRO DADA

 April, 2025

-As part of my solo exhibition, It Should Not Be Forgotten (29 March – 6 July 2025) at Firstsite, one of the galleries was transformed into a working artist’s studio, giving visitors a unique opportunity to step inside this new creative process.
-On most Fridays throughout the show, I was in the studio developing the Afro Dada work live.
-The work-in-progress remained in the studio between my visits and was updated below.
+As part of my solo exhibition, It Should Not Be Forgotten at Firstsite (29 March – 6 July 2025), one of the galleries was transformed into a working artist’s studio.
+This offered visitors a unique opportunity to step inside an artist’s evolving creative process.
+On most Fridays throughout the exhibition, I worked in the studio, developing the Afro Dada series live.
+The work-in-progress remained on view between sessions and was regularly updated on this page below

 Afro Dada Studio from Gallery 2, Firstsite

-Paper face masks, paint, lace, feathers, pom poms, glitter, graphite, varible sizes (2025)
+Paper face masks, paint, lace, feathers, pom poms, glitter, graphite, variable sizes.
+Studio view (2025)

 Paint and Xerox photocopies on A2 cartridge paper (2025)